2 Reasons For Rising German Property Prices

 The other 2 economic indicators (demographics & supply of living space) lead to the conclusion that property prices in Germany will continue to rise.
 If you believe in the market economy value the law of supply and demand (like us), it seems impossible that real estate prices in Germany will go down significantly over the long term.
 Some properties in some regions might lose value (become affordable again and therefore generate higher passive income), but the overall German real estate market will stay strong.

 In order to help the German real estate market out of this misery, there is only one thing we can do so that rents and property prices will normalize going forward.
 Companies in the real estate industry (especially property developers) need money so they can build more living space.
-If you want to support the cause while earning a nice return for yourself by investing in tokenized real estate, check out how you can help property developers on our primary market.
+If you want to support the cause while earning a nice return for yourself by investing in tokenized real estate, check out how you can help property developers on our marketplace.